rizac/sdaas/sdaas/core/models/README.md

 You should regularly install the latest version of `sklearn` and then run tests to see if everything is ok.
-If not, create a new model (see below) and move the current outdated one into its folder with the version compatibility, e.g. `sklearn<=0.22.1`
+If not, create a new model (see below) and move the current outdated one into its folder with the 3 digits version compatibility, e.g. `sklearn<0.22.1`.
+After that, check `model.py` to load that model only if the spcific scikit version is installed (you will probably need to add an `elif` to the already implemented `if` branches)

 ### Changelog